William B. Greeley: Forestry career

 In 1924 Greeley established the first wilderness area in the United States: Gila Wilderness in Gila National Forest, New Mexico.

 During his career Greeley gave outstanding support to the Yale School of Forestry, first as an organizer of the school's graduate advisory board (1905) and as founder and first president of its alumni association, and later in planning and securing financing for its post-World War II development program.
 In 1955 he was awarded the Yale Medal.
-He was also honored posthumously with the naming of the William B. Greeley Memorial Laboratory.
+He was also honored posthumously with the naming of the William B. Greeley Memorial Laboratory at Yale.

-Greeley also served the Society of American Foresters (SAF) in various capacities, including president (1915) and member of its governing council (1944-1949).
+Greeley also served the Society of American Foresters (SAF) in various capacities, including president (1915) and member of its governing council (1944–1949).
 He was elected an SAF Fellow in 1918, and in 1946 became the third Forest Service Chief to receive its highest award, the Sir William Schlich Memorial Medal.

 World War I service

 Following the outbreak of World War I Greeley was commissioned in the United States Army as a major assigned to the 10th Engineers (Forestry).
 He sailed for France in August 1917.
 A year later he became chief of the Forestry Section for the 20th Engineers and Attached Service Troops and remained in charge until the Armistice.
 Greeley supervised the work of 21,000 troops and operated 95 sawmills in France turning out two million board feet of lumber a day for the war effort.
 For his service, Greeley was awarded the Distinguished Service Medal (U.S. Army), the Distinguished Service Order (Great Britain), and named a Chevalier of the Legion of Honour (France).
 Greeley returned to the U.S. in July 1919 after nearly two years of service, resuming his position with the Forest Service.
 He retained his commission as lieutenant colonel in the Engineer Officers' Reserve Corps.
 For the rest of his career he would often be addressed as "Colonel" Greeley in recognition of his superb wartime record.